mongodb/chatbot/docs/docs/ingest/optimize.md

-# Fine Tune Ingestion
+# Optimize Ingestion

-You can fine tune your data ingestion process to optimize it for your application.
+You can optimize your data ingestion process for your application.

-This page contains some information on fine tuning ingestion based on our experience building RAG applications and emerging best practices.
+This page contains some information on optimizing ingestion based on our experience building RAG applications and emerging best practices.

 ## Standardize Data Formats